kvnloughead/clipboard-manager/README.md

 - aliases for all commands

-- A somewhat experimental clipboard tracker is available.
+- A somewhat experimental clipboard tracker is available (Linux only).
 Once started the process polls the clipboard every second or so and saves the current contents to a file in an array.
-  - Subcommands include: start, stop, restart, status, open, list.
+  - Subcommands include: enable, start, stop, restart, status, open, list.
   - For more details, see [docs/tracker.md](docs/tracker.md).
-  - Note that currently automatic startup isn't enabled.
-Moreover, before starting the tracker you would have to manually delete the PID stored in `~/.config/cb/logs/tracker.pid`.
-This will be resolved in a later release.

 ## Available subcommands